How we test wi-fi routers and extenders

-Wi-fi routers or extenders can sometimes be tricky to set up, so we assess how easy it is to get each device out of the box and up and running.
+Wi-fi routers or boosters can sometimes be tricky to set up, so we assess how easy it is to get each device out of the box and up and running.

 We note what instructions come with the router or extender and then assess how easy it is to set up for a beginner and whether it has more technical settings for advanced users.

-We also rate how easy it is to set up a local network and apply parental controls.
+We also look at how easy it is to set up a local network and apply parental controls.

-We give each wi-fi router and extender a total test score, so you can easily compare which are the best and worst.
+We give each wi-fi router, wi-fi extender or mesh system a total test score, so you can see which are the best and worst.

 The score for each router or extender is made up of a combination of the elements in the test.
 We don't take price into consideration – most routers supplied by your provider will be included for free as part of the broadband package.